2DIIFrance/Data.2DII/README.md

 |Mystery_france_2021    |Mystery shopping campaign in 2021, developed in France.
 Version in French.                                                        |
 |Survey_ESIP_2021       |The survey sought to identify the green consumer preferences in Germany, Greece, Estonia, Ireland, Romania and Denmark. |

+## Documentation

+The documentation of each dataset contains the metadata, with the description, usage, format, name variables and variables' description.